Information and details

 Highlights specific credit file conditions that may include:

-- Suspected fraud, as indicated by TRANS ALERT
+- Suspected fraud, as indicated by TRANS ALERT or HAWK.

 - Presence of consumer statement.